famousframes/ff-fabric/README.md

 # ff-fabric

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+The projects UI language is german.

 ## Installation